KevinTheMix/CheatSheets/# IT/Google/Dart.md

 # Dart

-OO programming language developed by Google designed for fast (with QoL features such as Hot Reload) multi-platform (web, mobile, desktop, server) app development, that can be compiled to machine code, JavaScript or WebAssembly.
+OO programming language by Google designed for fast (eg QoL features such as Hot Reload) multi-platform (web, mobile, desktop, server) app development.

-Dart draws its inspiration from major and familiar languages (C#, Java, JavaScript).
+Dart draws its inspiration from major and familiar languages (C#, Java, JavaScript) and can be compiled to machine code, JavaScript or WebAssembly.

 Features: